TeaTime93/TP-SE02-Capstone/DesignDoc.md

 ## Instructions

-_Replace italicized text (including this text!) with details of the design you are proposing for your team project.
+_Replace italicized text (including this text!) with details of the design you are proposing for your Capstone project.
 (Your replacement text shouldn't be in italics)._

 _You should take a look at the [example design document](example-design-document.md) in the same folder as this template for more guidance on the types of information to capture, and the level of detail to aim for._